 So now you need to use a DVR.
-You're needing to pay a monthly fee to the cable company in order to decode and view those channels.
+You can buy them or rent them, but either way, you need to pay a monthly fee to the cable company in order to decode and view those channels.
 Wanna build your own DVR?
 There’s mythTV, Elgato has solutions, so does Hauppauge, but guess what?
 You need to pay a monthly fee for them to work too!
-Interestingly enough, in the early days of HD, you could build your own DVR quite easily with no monthly fee.
-However, thanks to CableCARD technology, those days are gone.

-I for one have had it!
+I for one have had it.
 We have no cable or satellite TV in our home.
-We only have Comcast (because they have a monopoly on high speed internet in our neighborhood) for internet and watch everything online.
+We only have Comcast for internet and watch everything online.

 When I can though, I buy physical media — CDs, blu-rays, etc. Wanna watch a blu-ray on your computer, phone, etc?
 Easy!
-Convert the file to an MKV file, and then use VLC to play it on a computer.
+Convert the file to an MKV file — use VLC to play it on a computer.
 For a mobile device, go from the Blu-Ray to an MKV file and then use Handbrake to convert it.
-Also, buy the CDs, not the digital downloads, then rip the CDs to a lossless codec.
+Also, buy the CDs not the digital downloads then rip the CDs to a lossless codec.

 Spread the word, encourage your friends and family to support the kinds of technology and media delivery that gives them choices.
 Cut the cable — fight back!